 HTML and CSS are the skeleton and skin for any application you create.
 HTML stands for Hyper Text Markup Language, it is used to structure the content in your applications.
 CSS stands for Cascading Style Sheets, it is used to facelift your application by adding some cool colors, backgrounds, transitions, animations...etc

-Why did I suggest picking up HTML, CSS first?
-Because they are very easy to pick up, there are many resources that make learning them easy.
+The reason why I suggested picking up HTML, CSS first is that they are very easy to pick up, there are many resources that make learning them easy.
 One other advantage of learning them first is, they will really help you know your learning method which is very important to know in your career.
-Here is how…
+Here is how...

 I am listing few of the best tutorials available for HTML, CSS on the internet.
 Try learning from them, pick one method and a resource and explore a few topics in it.
 If you find it difficult to learn, switch to a different method until you figure out what your learning method is.